Ankr-network/ankr-docs/pages/stake/liquid-staking/eth/eth-liquid-staking-stake.md

 ## Connect your wallet

 <Callout type="warning" emoji="❗">
-Be sure to select the ‘Ethereum Mainnet’ network in your wallet.
-Otherwise you get an error message.
+**BE SURE to select the ‘Ethereum Mainnet’ network in your wallet.
+Otherwise you get an error message.**
 </Callout>

 1. Visit [Ankr Staking](https://www.ankr.com/staking/) and click **Stake** in the product menu.